A248/DazzleConf/CONTRIBUTING.md

 Tangential features might be better implemented by another software component.

 With regards to code style, it is best to:
-* Avoid use of null.
-If necessary, use Optional for API return types.
-* Minimize code in constructors.
+* Avoid null and minimize code in constructors.
 * Make objects immutable.
 * Use object-oriented programming rather than static methods.
 * Generally, follow good practices for clean code.

+All reference values must be annotated with `@NonNull` or `@Nullable`.
+This is a hard requirement in order for the library to be smoothly interoperable with multiple JVM languages.

 ### A Note on Toolchains